GvsSathwik/basic-HTML-project/README.md

 # basic-HTML-project
-this is very basic webpage for understanding of HTML and CSS
+This is very basic webpage for understanding HTML and CSS